Ayr TMD

-Ayr TMD is a railway traction maintenance depot in Ayr, Scotland.
-The depot is located to the south of Newton-on-Ayr railway station.
+Ayr TMD was a railway traction maintenance depot in Ayr, Scotland.
+The depot was located to the south of Newton-on-Ayr railway station.
 The depot code is AY.

 History

 In 1987 the depot had an allocation of Class 08 shunters and DMU Classes 101, 105 and 107.
 The depot also had two snowploughs.
 Other classes usually stabled at the depot included Classes 20, 26, 27, 37 and 47.

-Allocation

-As of 2018, the depot has no allocation, although ScotRail Class 156 Sprinters, Class 314 EMUs and Class 380 Desiros are stabled.
+It was used as a loco and wagon maintenance depot by EWS then DB up till 2010 when the depot closed.
+It has since been demolished.
+The site as of 2025 has been bought by Ayr United F.C. and construction has started on a new gym, overflow carpark and training pitch.